JamesBarnes48/FeedbackManagerClient/README.md

 It also has an Express backend written using Typescript in a seperate repo here: https://github.com/JamesBarnes48/FeedbackManagerServer

+# Setting up your Environment

+First of all you'll need to run 'npm i' as always to install packages.

+Setup of this project is much simpler than the server but it does require the backend to be up and running to work.
+Set that up and make sure its running in the background so our api requests can reach it.
+Also in api.ts ensure your baseURL is set to where your backend is running on.
+In my case its localhost:3000.
+With this up and running this clientside can manage itself.

 # Running the project
 Can be run in dev using 'npm run dev' which maps to 'vite'.
 Vite allows you to build the 'dist' folder for eventually deploying to production